sledorze/morphic-ts/README.md

 const AnotherPerson = summonESBASTJ(Person) // Reinterpreter using another summoner (thus generating different type classes)
 ```

-However, it is often desirable to override fastcheck via a config, for instance, to generate realistic arbitraries (here the name with a alphabetic letters and a min/max length or a birthdate in the past).
+However, it is often desirable to override fastcheck via a config, for instance, to generate realistic arbitraries (here the name with alphabetic letters and a min/max length or a birthdate in the past).

 Doing so means that one needs to add a config for fastcheck when defining the `Person` members Morphs, thus, including the fastcheck lib.

 But doing so, the lib is imported outside of tests, which is not desirable.

-Config Environment solve this issue by offering the ability to give acces to an environment for the config of each interpreter.
+Config Environment solve this issue by offering the ability to give access to an environment for the config of each interpreter.

 The motivation is providing ways to abstract over dependencies used in configs.